mbilalnust/Customer-Segmentation-Advanced/README.md

 ## Introduction

-A customer segmentation project can be approached in multiple ways.
-In this repository, we will explore advanced techniques for defining clusters and analyzing the results.
-This repo is intended for data scientists looking to expand their toolbox for tackling clustering problems and advancing towards becoming senior data scientists.
+In this project, I explore advanced techniques for customer segmentation through clustering.
+I've created this repository to share my journey in exploring different clustering approaches, which I believe will be valuable for data scientists looking to expand their toolbox and advance towards becoming senior data scientists.

-### What Will We Cover?
+### What I'll Cover

-In this repo, we will explore three methods to approach customer segmentation projects:
+I explore three methods to approach customer segmentation projects:

 1. Kmeans
 2. K-Prototype